HBS-System/KathBot/README.md

 You can find our Discord in the bot's help command, or anything that sends an embed.
 That is the best way to contact us.
 Just remember we may not accept the request.

-!This is the Development branch.
-Everything here is going to be WIP.!
+This is the Development branch.
+Everything here is going to be WIP.